rgalanakis/hostthedocs/README.rst

   You're probably lucky if you have more than a couple concurrent users reading your docs, anyway.

 Is there cross-project search?
   No. This just hosts static HTML right now.
-Cross-project search is the one advanced feature I think is a no-brainer, and maybe one day Host the Docs will have it.
+  The search *within* a project should work, but you cannot search across projects.
+  I'd love to add it, but as I've never done something like this before, it'd probably be more work than I can commit to.
+  If you're interested in adding this feature, please email me!

 What programming languages does Host the Docs support?
   Any.
 Host the Docs just hosts the static HTML files generated from the